adobe/spectrum-css/README.md

 - `gulp build` - Performs a build of all components and the top level package
 - `gulp buildComponents` - Performs a build of all components
-- `gulp dev` - Performs a lite build (custom properties only), opens your browser with the documentation site, then starts watching components and website files
+- `gulp dev` - Performs a lite build (custom properties only), opens your browser with the documentation site, then start watching components and website files
 - `gulp clean` - Cleans all output files for the project and all components
 - `gulp watch` - Assuming a build has already been performed, immediately opens your browser with the documentation site, then starts watching components and website files
 - `gulp buildCombined` - Builds the combined output files (`dist/spectrum-*.css`)